hgati/magento2-webp-convert/README.md

 # Hgati Webp (supported PHP 8.2)

-Magento2 module for images conversion to webp format with save a product.
+- Magento2 module for images conversion to webp format with save a product.
+- Deleted all the unnecessary things from the bug-ridden original source code. (it sucks)

 ## Requirements